golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 - Creating a descriptor reflecting your app using YAML syntax similar to that used by `docker-compose`.
 - Deploying your app to Golem using `dapp-runner`.

-This step-by-step tutorial will be easier for you to follow if you previously had a chance to [launch the `yagna` daemon as a requestor](/docs/creators/dapps/creators/javascript/examples/tools/yagna-installation-for-requestors) and have any experience building portable web applications on Docker, but you should be able to complete it without any prior experience nevertheless.
+This step-by-step tutorial will be easier for you to follow if you previously had a chance to [launch the `yagna` service as a requestor](/docs/creators/dapps/creators/javascript/examples/tools/yagna-installation-for-requestors) and have any experience building portable web applications on Docker, but you should be able to complete it without any prior experience nevertheless.

 ## Prerequisites